htnminh/python-contents/Python Call reference/Python Call reference.md

 ```py
 super([type[, object-or-type]])
 ```
-Return a proxy object that delegates method calls to a parent or sibling class of type, useful for accessing inherited methods that have been overridden in a class.
+Return a proxy object that delegates method calls to a parent or sibling class of `type`, useful for accessing inherited methods that have been overridden in a class.

 ## 2.37. `tuple()`
 ```py